Pinko Pallino: Game design

 A dark wooden plaque is divided into 11 x 11 squares by grooved lines.
-In total there is 2 pawns and 42 walls.
+In total there are 2 pawns and 42 walls.
 Each player has a steel pawn and 21 steel walls.
 Pinko Pallino is designed exclusively for 2 players.

 Gameplay and Rules

-The pawns are placed on the middle square at opposing sides of the board.
-Each players goal is to move their own pawn across the board to reach the last row on the opposite side.
-On each turn a player can either move his pawn one square, or put a wall.
-When a player runs out of his own walls, they can only move their pawn.
+With players on opposite sides of the board, each player places a pawn on the middle square of the near side of the board.
+The goal is to move this pawn across the board to reach the last row on the opposite side.
+On each turn a player can either move this pawn one square, or place a wall.
+When a player runs out of walls to place, they can only move their pawn.

-Placed walls can not be removed.
-The only limit to placing them is that you can never totally close either of the pawns: you have to leave a way, no matter how long, to reach its goal.
+Placed walls remain unmoved until the game ends.
+The only limit to placing them is that they can never totally enclose either of the pawns: they must leave a way, no matter how long, to reach the far side.

 A pawn can move one square in any direction (horizontally, vertically, or diagonally), unless there is a wall in the way.